 5. Your Medication Could Be To Blame

 If you’re stuck in a brain fog you should look at any prescription medications you’re currently taking.
 Any drug that starts with “anti” such as anti-depressants, anti-histamines, or anti-hypertensive might be affecting your acetylcholine levels.5 Acetylcholine is the chemical neurotransmitter responsible for memory.
 Without it, your brain can’t function properly.
-Deficits of acetylcholine have even been connected to dementia and Alzheimer’s disease.
+Deficits of acetylcholine have even been connected to brain fog and forgetfulness.

 6. It Might Be An Undiagnosed Issue

 Don’t panic, but there might be a bigger underlying problem that’s creating your brain fog.
 The root cause might actually be a hormonal imbalance caused by low thyroid function, anemia (low red blood cell count), or even leaky gut syndrome, which leaves your body unable to absorb nutrients.6 You should address these concerns during your annual check-up with your physician.